-One of the key purposes of ICANN’s accountability is to ensure that ICANN, when elaborating policies, implementing or enforcing them, follows the specific rules and processes that were set, either by its Bylaws or through the policies themselves.
-Stakeholders expect ICANN to abide to these rules since ICANN is empowered to affect their operations or environment through its actions.
+One of the key purposes of ICANN’s accountability is to ensure that ICANN, when elaborating policies( who adopt those policies ? does ICANN adopt policies and implement those policies ????, implementing or enforcing them, follows the specific rules and processes that were set, either by its Bylaws or through the policies themselves what about Aoc terms, Articles of incorporation .and who approve those policies and who ensure that the policies made are properly implemented and if not apart from redress mechanism to redress the defficiency.
+What would be the following up action such as sanctioning those who failed that a given policy was not properly and timely implemented Stakeholders) who are those stakeholders, if they are those mentioned earlier in the document please cross reference that section or paragraph ) expect ICANN to abide to these rules since ICANN is empowered to affect their operations or environment through its actions.

 This implies that accountability mechanisms must be put in place to address for example:

-Disregard of established procedures (such as binding advice not being followed, or the absence of PDP…)
+Disregard of established procedures (such as binding advice( what are those binding advice ? are GAC AND Sac ?s advices are binding ?? not being followed, or the absence of PDP…)

 Decisions being taken outside of remit (a group or staff member taking a decision that extends beyond its mission)